-Students planning to minor in psychology must complete, with a grade of C or better, five courses (15 credit hours) in psychology beyond Psychology 101.
-At least three of the five courses must be from the 300-level and at least three of the five courses must be taken at Saint Xavier University.
+Students planning to minor in psychology must complete, with a grade of C or better, five courses (15 credit hours) in psychology beyond PSYCH 101.
+At least three of the courses must be taken at Saint Xavier University.

-Sociology, Anthropology and Criminal Justice Department
+Sociology, Anthropology and Criminal Justice